eduardosidney/auto_installer_glpi/README.md

-# Automation in the installation of GLPI on Ubuntu and Debian servers
+# GLPI installer for Ubuntu and Debian servers

 # Download the file and give the permission to run